Adams County Sheriff's Office

 Deputy Floyd Lindsey

 The Adams County Sheriff's Office has one full-time Deputy assigned to the Adams-Friendship School System.
-The School Resource Officer has three roles: law enforcement officer; law-related counselor; and law-related education teacher.
-The School Resource Officer's roles are to prevent juvenile delinquent through close contact with students and school principals, faculty and students.
+The School Resource Officer has three roles: law enforcement officer; law-related counselor; and law-related education.
+The School Resource Officer's roles are to prevent juvenile delinquency through close contact with students and school principals, and faculty.
 The School Resource Officer also acts as a liaison between students and social agencies, which provide needed services.
 The School Resource Officer also provides security for special school events or functions.

 The School Resource Officer also interacts with students in the classroom and general areas of the school building and promotes the profession of police officer and be a positive role model and increases the visibility and accessibility of law enforcement to the school community.